 Other fee assistance and subsidies

 Personal Assistant for Leisure Activities (PAL) Card

 There are certain eligibility requirements that must be met to obtain a PAL Card.
-Application forms are available from the Community Services Department Administration Office at 1 Carden Street, Guelph, N1H 3A1, or by contacting the Accessibility Coordinator at 519-822-1260 ext.
-2670.
+Application forms are available from Community Investment at 1 Carden Street, Guelph, N1H 3A1, or by contacting Community Investment at 519-837-5618.

 Professional PAL card

 Are you a professional helping people in the community?
 Your organization may qualify for the Professional PAL Card, please contact Community Investment at 519-837-5618 for more information.

 Leisure Access Card (LAC)